U.S. urges WHO chief to invite Taiwan to assembly

 Backed by the United States, Taiwan has stepped up lobbying this year to take part in the meeting of the WHO’s decision-making body as an observer, angering China, which claims the democratically-run island as its own territory.

-The WHO has previously said it has no mandate to invite Taiwan since members disagree on the island’s participation.
+Asked about next week’s meeting of the World Health Assembly at a Friday news briefing, the WHO’s Principal Legal Officer Steven Solomon said: “Taiwanese involvement at the WHA as an observer continues to be a question for member states”.
+The body has previously said it has no mandate to invite Taiwan since members disagree on the island’s participation.

-The virtual meeting of 194 member states is set to focus on the COVID-19 pandemic and related health issues.
+The virtual meeting of 194 member states is set to focus on COVID-19 and related health issues.
+The WHO cooperates with Taiwan on various health matters including on aspects of the pandemic.

+“There has been an active, really wonderful exchange with colleagues and scientists from Taiwan’s CDC and others,” said Maria Van Kerkhove, WHO technical lead for COVID-19, calling scientific collaboration with them “really great”.

 Our Standards: The Thomson Reuters Trust Principles.